Updated: Jul 20

-The “shelter-in-place” order is in effect until May 3, 2020.
-Therefore, most of the wedding are forced to postpone after August or later.
+Most of the weddings are forced to postpone after August or later.
 First, contact your wedding vendors including venue, wedding planner, photographer, make-up artist, or florist in regards to the policy of rescheduling your service date, and make sure all vendors are available on your alternative wedding date.
 Wedding vendors are pretty understanding and they are providing flexibility to reschedule.
 The decision to cancel your wedding can be difficult.
 Most vendors aren't providing refunds on cancellation, but you might be able to get credit on a future service.

 If you are planning to get a marriage license at a City Hall, check whether the clerk offices are open, and avoid the peak time between 12pm-3pm.
-To prevent the spread of COVID-19, SF City Hall will not be taking reservations for events and wedding occurring before April 30, 2020.
+To prevent the spread of COVID-19, SF City Hall is not taking reservations for events and wedding at the moment.

 Information about the marriage license and civil ceremony